Friday, July 20, 2012

 Timing is Everything

-Christine Ledder, Nursing student on the right saved the
+Christine Ledder, Nursing student on the right saved the life of the woman sitting in the middle. |

 The eye team keeps some of the children happy by handing out shades.